shahchhatru/mis-django-backend-graphql/README.md

-This is version 2 of our Routine MIS for the department of
+This is version 2 of our Routine MIS for the department of Electronics and Computer Engineering.